Capacity: 29,409 (all seated)

 The rest of the ground the Tilton Road End and Spion Kop are also two-tiered stands, but more conventional-looking.
 The corner in-between these stands is filled with seating.
 The Spion Kop also houses a row of corporate boxes at its rear as well as a Director’s Area.

 Away fans are housed on one side of the lower tier of the Gil Merrick Stand (towards the Spion Kop side).
 Up to 4,500, visiting supporters can be housed in the lower tier, the whole of which can be made available to away fans.
 The facilities in this stand and the view of the playing action are fine.
-It is possible that the home attendances will suffer from the move from the Ricoh Arena, and parts of the ground, such as the Main Stand are likely to remain closed during games, further dampening the atmosphere.
+Currently, half the ground remains closed on matchdays with Coventry City supporters housed in the Spion Kop Stand, which is located to the right of the away fans section.
+This means that the atmosphere generated inside the ground can be a bit lacking.
 Directly outside the away turnstiles is a large separated compound, where the away coaches are parked

 Behind the Tilton Road End on the corner of Tilton Road is the Royal George, whilst also beyond the Tilton Road End on Cattell Road is the Roost.
 Another pub nearby is Bainsy’s Bar on Lower Dartmouth Street on the edge of Garrison Lane Park, which also offers Indian snack food and curries.
 The favoured pub for visiting fans for Birmingham City matches if the Cricketers Arms on Little Green Lane.
 This pub is located behind the nearby Retail Park and is only a 5-10 minute walk away from the ground.